Bringing your pets with you to Spain

 No we did not pack them into a suitcase obviously!

-We looked at all options but chose to arrange for them to travel on the plane with us so that we could be there prior and on arrival in Spain" said Sharon, we also felt it would be the quickest and offer the least stress to ginger, as she was feeling her age a little and we thought driving here would have been too long & too confined for a cat that had never even been in a car.
+We looked at all options but chose to arrange for them to travel on the plane with us so that we could be there prior and on arrival in Spain, we also felt it would be the quickest and offer the least stress to Ginger, as she was feeling her age a little and we thought driving here would have been too long & too confined for a cat that had never even been in a car.

-I can not say it was cost effective because at the time it was not, 800 pounds for the 2 of them and when you consider it cost us 40 pounds per person it seemed a bit bizarre, however it was worth every penny.
-Of course this was 15 years ago now so please check flight prices with the individual airlines.
+I cannot say it was cost effective because at the time it was not, 800 pounds for the 2 of them and when you consider it cost us 40 pounds per person it seemed a bit bizarre, however it was worth every penny.
+Of course this was 18 years ago now, so please check flight prices with the individual airlines for up to date information.

 The airline made sure they had transportation crates suitable for their individual sizes, they made sure they had food and water for the journey and got them off the plane toot sweet on arrival.
 However I must say hearing Max barking in the hold below us whilst taking off brought a lump to my throat, but he was only a puppy at this point and it was all new for him.